What is Oxidation?

 3ClO−(aq) → ClO3−(aq)+2Cl−(aq)

-3. Single replacement reaction – It is a type of redox reaction which involves two elements switching places within a compound.
+3. Single replacement reaction – It is a type of redox reaction that involves two elements switching places within a compound.
 It is also known as a single displacement reaction.

 Zn(s)+2HCl(aq) → ZnCl2(aq)+H2(g)